tylertitsworth/5th-age-srd/Classes/Monk.md

 **Attack:** Dexterity + Level vs. AC

-**Hit:** JAB + Wisdom holy damage
+**Hit:** JAB + Wisdom radiant damage

-_Cycle bonus:_ Your melee attacks deal holy damage, and you can replace Strength with Wisdom for damage.
+_Cycle bonus:_ Your melee attacks deal radiant damage, and you can replace Strength with Wisdom for damage.

 **Miss:** Damage equal to your level.
 You can spend a ki point to gain the cycle bonus.